Warren Buffet once said: “It’s only when the tide goes out, you find out who’s been swimming naked.”

 Here’s the problem

 There are several employer problems here.
 The employee is clearly owed overtime; supervisor Sally’s conduct while proper, represented a drastic shift from historical practice without any warning to staff of what was changing and why.
-This kind of culture shift tends to create disgruntlement.
+This kind of culture shift tends to create significant employee upset.
 Though ineffectual, supervisor Tom was an agent of the company all those years.
-When Tom failed to confront Jane, he essentially sanctioned a company atmosphere where Jane’s behavior seemed acceptable.
+When Tom failed to confront Jane, he essentially sanctioned Jane’s behavior or made it seem acceptable.
 Further, it creates the impression that the new supervisor, Sally was mean or “too hard” on Jane.
 Jane’s peers, unprepared for her confrontation, seem to bolster the idea that Sally was in the wrong.
 Jane’s personnel file contains:

 - Five years of positive evaluations;